c-layer/contracts/tutorials/12-AdvancedSale.md

 We will sell half of the tokens minted at a price of 0.15 Ether per 1000 tokens.
 The sale will initially happen all day tomorrow.
-The bonus will given be as follow:
+The bonus will given be as follows:
 - For the first 5000 tokens sold, we will give +50% more tokens.
 - Then until 25000 tokens sold, investors will receive +25%.
 - And no bonus will be given for the remaining of the tokens.